Older LGBT employees finding it tough in today’s workplace

-One of my favorite Oscar Wilde quotes is: ‘…the young are always ready to give to those who are older than themselves the full benefits of their inexperience.’
+One of my favourite Oscar Wilde quotes is: ‘…the young are always ready to give to those who are older than themselves the full benefits of their inexperience.’

 As I was reading through some research by the UK’s leading lesbian, gay and bisexual campaign organization Stonewall about the experience in the workplace of LGBT people aged 55 plus, I was conscious of how easy it is to mistakenly interpret other people’s actions through your own experiences.